 Barrier Free Living’s Chief Program Officer Cynthia Amodeo was inducted this March into the Women in Human Services Hall of Fame.
 An event inside the Legislative Office Building near the state Capitol recognized more than 60 women.
 It was noted that the human services workforce is 81% women.

 Robert C. Foote III, Esq. – Vice-Chair

 Edwina C. Webster, MSW

 Frank Ikonero Mugabi, Esq.

-Freedom House Directors
+Freedom House Board of Directors

 Sally N. MacNichol, MDiv, PhD – Chair